gwfolk/gwfolk/README.md

 👋 Hello!
-I’m @gwfolk, formerly an undergraduate (and then postbaccalaureate) at Central Michigan University in the Bioluminescent Optogenetics Lab, now a graduate student at Brown University studying vision and attention.
+I’m @gwfolk, formerly an undergrad (and then postbaccalaureate) at Central Michigan University, now a PhD student at NIH investigating the role of the superior colliculus in vision and attention.

-👀 Interests: _in vivo_ electrophysiology to study cortical sensory circuits.
+👀 Interests: extremely varied

 🌱 Currently learning to analyze spike-LFP phase locking and extrapolate connectivity from unit cross-correlations.

-📫 How to reach me: grant_folkert@brown.edu
+📫 How to reach me: gwen_folkert@brown.edu